LF3551/LF3551/README.md

 For a deeper dive into my work, check out [My Portfolio](https://lf3551.github.io), or connect with me via email

 ## Strengths 💪

-- 🚀 Developer and Researcher specializing in Python and JavaScript, with a solid foundation in TypeScript and site development using React.
-Experienced in serverless architectures across both GCP and AWS platforms.
-Proficient in deploying microservices and managing DevOps processes, with practical skills in Solidity for blockchain development.
+- 🚀 Developer and researcher specializing in Python and JavaScript, with some experience in TypeScript and website development using React.
+Experienced in serverless architectures on GCP and AWS platforms.
+Proficient in deploying microservices and managing DevOps processes, as well as practical skills in Solidity for blockchain development.
+Also experienced in using EVM.

-- ⏳ In my spare time, I enjoy exploring pet projects using Rust and Go, continually broadening my technical horizons.
-Additionally, I hold a professional certification as a Data Engineer on GCP, underscoring my deep familiarity with all its services.
+- ⏳ In my spare time, I enjoy exploring new technologies and experimenting with projects in Rust and Go, expanding my technical horizons.
+Additionally, I hold a professional Data Engineer certification on the GCP platform, emphasizing my deep familiarity with all its services.
+Recently, I've also become interested in pre-trained models on Hugging Face and their application in my pet projects.
-- 💡 This adeptness in a range of technologies from web development to complex backend systems positions me uniquely in the tech industry, ready to tackle challenges and innovate with each project undertaken.

 ## My skills: